tlotze/ophelia/doc/README.txt

 This is at the edge of pthandler's scope.

-There are two exception classes defined by pthandler and made available to scripts as spi.StopTraversal and spi.ResetTraversal (spi being the namespace for the script programmers' interface).
-Raising spi.StopTraversal in a script prevents more specific scripts from being executed and more specific templates from being evaluated.
-The raising script is responsible for filling the inner slot, possibly using the rest of the URL as input.
+There is an exception class defined by pthandler and made available to scripts as spi.StopTraversal (spi being the namespace for the script programmers' interface).
+Raising spi.StopTraversal in a script prevents more specific scripts from being executed and the current as well as more specific templates from being evaluated.
+The exception accepts a parameter which is used to fill the inner slot, possibly using the rest of the URL as input.

-Raising spi.ResetTraversal causes more general templates to be ignored, making the template corresponding to the script responsible for providing the outer HTML structure.
+Calling spi.discardOuterTemplates() causes more general templates to be ignored, making the current template responsible for providing the outer HTML structure.
 This allows for switching the layout completely in the middle of traversal while using the context manipulations made so far.